 The Durfee Innovation Society (DIS) exists to create substantial and impactful opportunities for Detroit children, families and single adults, while advancing collaboration among the eight major sectors (arts, business, education, faith-based, government, human services, media and philanthropy) in both the city and its surrounding suburbs.

 Life Remodeled has repurposed the former Durfee Elementary-Middle school building into the “Durfee Innovation Society,” which is a hub of opportunity for children, students and adults.
-Instead of creating new programs ourselves, we created a dynamic space for the best and brightest nonprofit organizations and for-profit companies to move in, share resources and achieve greater collective impact.
+Instead of creating new programs ourselves, we created a dynamic environment for the best and brightest nonprofit organizations and for-profit companies to move in, share resources and achieve greater collective impact.
 In partnership with students and community leaders, our new tenants move the needle on educational outcomes and community revitalization.
 They provide innovative approaches to education, employment, support for entrepreneurs and various social services.
 In order to be a tenant inside the DIS, organizations must enrich the human spirit of Detroiters by achieving at least one of the following

 implementing real world educational opportunities for youth and/or children